groundlight/groundlight-pi-gen/GL-README.md

 There are several different images available, depending on your needs, from smallest to largest:

 - **`sdk`** - A minimal image with just the Python SDK installed.
 This is the smallest image, and is suitable for running the SDK on a Raspberry Pi Zero W.  It is also suitable for running the SDK on a Raspberry Pi 3 or 4, if you don't need the GUI.
 - **`mns`** - an image with the [Groundlight Monitoring Notification Server (MNS)](https://github.com/groundlight/monitoring-notification-server) installed for headless use.
-"Headless" means as server, without a GUI.
-The MNS provides a simple GUI to configure a Groundlight detector, grab images from it, and send notifications when appropriate.
+"Headless" means it runs the server, which serves HTML pages, but has no browser or GUI to use it from.
+You need to connect from another machine to use MNS.
+The MNS provides a simple way to configure cameras, Groundlight detectors, and send notifications conditions are met.
-- **`full`** - an image with the Groundlight MNS installed, and a GUI enabled.
+- **`full`** - an image with the Groundlight MNS installed, and a desktop GUI with a browser.
 This is appropriate for a Raspberry Pi which will have a screen attached to it.
 - **`edge`** - Not available yet.
 The Edge Endpoint server is still too resource hungry to run on a Raspberry Pi.
 Please [leave a comment](https://github.com/groundlight/groundlight-pi-gen/issues/5) if you'd like to use this.